juliachenc/juliachenc.github.io/content/authors/admin/_index.md

   url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and #programmable matter.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Machine Learning
-- Computational Linguistics
+- Healthcare Data Science
-- Information Retrieval
+- Databases

 # Education to show in About widget
 education: